EONRaider/blackhat-python3/README.md

-Although many optimizations could have been implemented in the source code presented throughout the book, the code was left unaltered as much as possible so that such implementations can be applied by the reader as he sees fit.
+Although many optimizations could have been implemented in the source code presented throughout the book, the code was left unaltered as much as possible so that such modifications can be applied by the reader as he sees fit.
 The code as it is needs some serious refactoring efforts ranging from docstrings to type hinting and exception handling, not to mention enhancements like context managers, but these issues by themselves may come to benefit the reader if